Academy Software Foundation - Project Lifecycle

 Archive Stage

-• On request from the project itself, requiring a 2/3 supermajority vote of all active project committers.
+• On request from the project itself, a 2/3 supermajority vote of all active project committers is required.

 • By a 2/3 supermajority vote of the TAC if deemed to be no longer maintained.

-In the Archive Stage, the project’s code repository administration is transferred to a designated individual by the TAC.
-No new features or bug fixes will be addressed unless it is deemed a security issue.
+In the Archive Stage, the TAC transfers the project’s code repository administration to a designated individual.
+No new features or bug fixes will be addressed unless they are deemed security issues.
 Academy Software Foundation will hold all assets in perpetuity.
 Archive stage projects will be considered “Technical Projects” under the Academy Software Foundation charter and may receive support as determined by the Governing Board.

 A project can move back to one of the Sandbox, Incubation, or Adopted Stages following the guidelines for a project being accepted at that level.